Revised by-laws approved by Staff Council as of December 20, 2017

 A. West Virginia University Staff Council and ACCE Member

-- If a vacancy exists or occurs mid-term, the last election results will be reviewed and the position will be offered to the individual with the highest vote tally in descending order.
+1. If a vacancy exists or occurs mid-term, the last election results will be reviewed and the position will be offered to the individual with the highest vote tally in descending order by the Staff Council chair or designee.

-- If no previous candidate accepts the position, then an announcement will be made through various University communications media, requesting applications from interested candidates.
+2. If no previous candidate accepts the position, then an announcement will be made through various University communications media, requesting applications from interested candidates by the Staff Council chair or designee.

-- The application period will be open for one (1) calendar week, and application will be sent to the Division of Human Resources.
+3. The application period will be open for one (1) calendar week, and application will be sent to the Division of Talent and Culture.

-- The Division of Human Resources will verify the applicant’s eligibility to serve in the position.
+4. The Division of Talent and Culture will verify the applicant’s eligibility to serve in the position.

 B. West Virginia University Board of Governors Member